Juan-Mateos/comp_sci_gender_bias/comp_sci_gender_bias/pipeline/README.md

 python comp_sci_gender_bias/pipeline/glove_differences/make_differences.py
 ```

-Files are produced for Computer Science and Geography (using BIT collected data) and Computer Science and Drama (using Nesta collected data) for the top adjectives/adverbs, nouns and verbs.
-The csv files are saved to `comp_sci_gender_bias/outputs/outputs/differences`.
+Results are produced for Computer Science and Geography (using data collected by BIT) and Computer Science and Drama (using data collected by Nesta) for the top adjectives/adverbs, nouns and verbs.
+The results are saved to csv files in `comp_sci_gender_bias/outputs/outputs/differences`.

 ## Make sentence embeddings of school course descriptions